mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 - Stochastic (Random) Processes: Statistical processes used to probabilistically describe systems which evolve over time due to random changes of independent variables.
 - Normal Distribution (a.k.a., Bell Curve): The visualization of a continuous probability distribution for a random variable often ends up shaped like a bell, with a protruding middle that symmetrically shortens to tails at both ends.
 - Subadditivity effect: The tendency to judge probability of the whole to be less than the probabilities of the parts.
-- The Conjunctive Events Bias: We often overestimate the likelihood of conjunctive events—occurrences that must happen in conjunction with one another.
+- The Conjunctive Events Bias: We often overestimate the likelihood of conjunctive events-occurrences that must happen in conjunction with one another.
 The probability of a series of conjunctive events happening is lower than the probability of any individual event.

 Charlie Munger: